 Structure

-Designing and shipping a collaborative quality control and compliance tool for architects in a startup incubator
+Shipping a quality control and compliance co-pilot for architectural drawings in a startup incubator.

 8 weeks